JetBrains/ring-ui/README.md

 2. Install Ring UI yeoman generator: `npm i -g generator-ring-ui`

-3. Go to project root folder and type: `yo ring`.
+3. Go to project root folder and type: `yo ring-ui`.
 It will ask you to enter the name of the project and desired frameworks (plain JS, ReactJS or AngularJS).
 It will then create a project skeleton with testing infrastructure, webpack build configuration, ES6 support, ESLint and the required package.json dependencies.